 Remember that you don’t have to stick to a single UI kit either — you can download ALL of them if you wish, and combine individual elements that best reflect your vision.
 Because these kits come in the form of .PSDs and .AI files, you will find it easy to make any adjustments and changes.

-All the UI Kits you need as well as many other design elements, are available for a single monthly subscription by signing up to Envato Elements.
-The subscription costs $29 per month and gives you unlimited access to a massive and growing library of 370,000+ items that can be downloaded as often as you need!
+All the UI Kits you need and many other design elements, are available for a monthly subscription by subscribing to Envato Elements.
+The subscription costs $29 per month and gives you unlimited access to a massive and growing library of 400,000+ items that can be downloaded as often as you need (stock photos too)!

 Komol Kuchkarov has raised the bar for mobile ui kit developers.
 Here’s Fair UI Kit, an all-in-one solution for designers/developers who want to create functioning app prototypes with existing, modern, and versatile design elements.
 In this package you will find more than one hundred and forty individual app screens ready to be edited and published on your apps: twenty-two signup and login screens that you can use for creating signup and login pages, these come in all kinds of varieties, featuring many different color and color + image schemes, there’s something for everyone to be found here.
 A collection of thirteen walkthrough screens for making the on-boarding process more friendly, and perhaps slightly more personal.